aws-powertools/powertools-lambda-java/docs/core/logging.md

 #### Clearing state

 Logger is commonly initialized in the global scope.
 Due to [Lambda Execution Context reuse](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-context.html){target="_blank"}, this means that custom keys, added with the MDC can be persisted across invocations.
-If you want all custom keys to be deleted, you can use
-`clearState=true` attribute on the `@Logging` annotation.
+You can clear state using `clearState=true` on the `@Logging` annotation, or use the functional API which handles cleanup automatically.

-=== "CreditCardFunction.java"
+=== "@Logging annotation"

     ```java hl_lines="5 8"
     public class CreditCardFunction implements RequestHandler<APIGatewayProxyRequestEvent, APIGatewayProxyResponseEvent> {